joshuatz/joshuatz-wp-theme/README.md

  - Redo nav and change from hardcoded to more dynamic based on native WP menu
      - Optionally, integrate Materialize walker version
  - Add Gutenberg support (color palettes, blocks, etc.)
+ - Add support for the AMP spec version of pages/posts